 - Grand Scrutator Severius - An all-round support caster who can help his army, in many ways and make it fight better.
 He one of the most vulnerable of the Protectorate casters, and is unlikely to be picking a fight with the enemy caster, but his high amount of focus means he can take plenty of warjacks if needed and control them safely from the back.

-Warjacks The Protectorate warjacks are not particularly technologically advanced, or very fast, but they tend to be inexpensive, have good armour, and hit very hard - even more so when granted a boost from Hymn of Battle from the Choir of Menoth.
+Warjacks The Protectorate warjacks are not particularly advanced, tough, or fast; but they tend to be inexpensive, have good armor, and hit very hard - even more so when granted a boost from Hymn of Battle from the Choir of Menoth.
 None of the warjacks stand out as being especially preferred for beginners, though the character warjacks are all worth considering investing in as your army grows.
 The 'jacks you take depends on your warcaster.
 For example, Malekus likes fire, so the Hand of Judgment, Vanquishers and Repenters work well with his abilities.
 Severius1 also likes to take hisfavoured character 'jack: Blessing of Vengeance as Severius1 does like to take an arcnode, often a Revenger if the Blessing of Vengeance is not available.